16 Sources

 Copy Link

-Meta Platforms Inc. has made a significant move in the artificial intelligence arena by appointing Shengjia Zhao as the chief scientist of its newly formed Meta Superintelligence Labs (MSL).
-CEO Mark Zuckerberg announced this development on Friday, emphasizing Zhao's role in setting the research agenda and scientific direction for the lab 1.
+Meta Platforms, under the leadership of CEO Mark Zuckerberg, has made a significant move in the artificial intelligence arena by appointing Shengjia Zhao as the chief scientist of its newly formed Meta Superintelligence Labs (MSL).
+Zhao, a former OpenAI researcher and co-creator of ChatGPT and GPT-4, will lead the research efforts at MSL, working directly with Zuckerberg and Alexandr Wang, Meta's Chief AI Officer 12.

 Summarized by